 Once your dog has been diagnosed with kidney disease, you need to change your dog’s diet immediately.
 You especially need to focus on the water, protein, phosphorus, sodium, and omega-3 fatty acid contents in your dog’s diet.

-Starting with water, your dog will need more water than before.
+To start, your dog will need more water than before.
 Because of kidney disease, your dog’s body is unable to excrete toxins, making them feel thirstier.
-Supply your dog with much more fresh water than before to satisfy its thirst.
+Supply your dog with much more fresh water than before to satisfy their thirst.
 Wet dog food may also help with this need.

 Dogs typically have a high protein diet, but decreasing the amount of protein in your dog’s diet often slows the progression of the disease.
 This is likely because protein requires a lot of filtration from the kidneys.
 Only give your dog food that is 14% to 20% protein.

 You also want to make sure that your dog has a low phosphorus intake.
 This will slow the progression of chronic kidney disease as well.
 Shoot for a phosphorus range between 0.2% and 0.5%.
-Kidney disease makes it very difficult for the body to process sodium too.
-Constrict your dog’s sodium intake quite a bit.
-This will help your dog feel less thirsty and maintain your dog’s blood pressure.
+Kidney disease makes it very difficult for the body to process sodium as well.
+Restrict your dog’s sodium intake quite a bit.
+This will help your dog feel less thirsty and maintain their blood pressure.